 Reference: § 14-17-540, § 24-21-930, § 24-21-990, § 24-21-1000

 For traffic violations within the jurisdiction of the Circuit Court, the charging document will usually be a uniform traffic ticket rather than an arrest warrant.
 On the Certificate of Transmittal, the magistrate will note the appropriate traffic ticket designation and will attach the ticket.
 Bond monies posted in these cases also will be forwarded.
-The preprinted number from the ticket should be entered on the docket sheet/EDS in the warrant field.
+The preprinted number from the ticket should be entered in CMS in the warrant field.

 S.C.
 Code Ann. § 56-1-365 provides that any South Carolinian forfeiting bail , being convicted of, or pleading guilty or nolo contendere to an offense for which his South Carolina driver's license will be revoked or suspended must immediately surrender the license to the court.
 Failure to produce the license immediately upon conviction is punishable by a fine not to exceed two hundred ($200) dollars.
 The court should request the defendant to surrender his license to the clerk.
 The South Carolina Department of Motor Vehicles (DMV) personnel may collect any forfeited driver's license and other documents from the court.
 However, if the DMV does not collect a license, the clerk must transmit the license to the DMV within five (5) days.
 A list of offenses which require suspension of a driver’s license can be found in the Chapter 5 Appendix.